-The student must notify the Coordinated Program Directors in writing prior to the first day of class for that semester, if he/she plans to take a leave of absence.
+The student must notify the Director of the Nutrition Science Program, Kirsten Straughan, in writing prior to the start of the first day of class, if he/she plans to apply for the one-year leave of absence.

-Students who are inactive for more than 1 year must meet with the Director of the Coordinated Program to discuss their options.
+Students who are inactive for more than 1 year must meet with the Director of the Nutrition Science Program to discuss their options.